samanthahuaa/Raisins/README.md

 ### Nada Hameed, Samantha Hua, Ruby Friedman

 ## Project Description
- A totally cool pokemon game in which you can catch and battle with pokemon!
+ A totally cool pokemon game in which you can catch pokemon with berries and pokeballs you buy in the shop!

 ## How-to-launch
 1. open a terminal session
 2. clone this repo
-3. run the command ```Processing Woo.pde``` from the root of the cloned repo
+3. run the command ```cd Woo``` rom the root of the cloned repo
+3. run the command ```Processing Woo.pde``` and run the processing window that appears

 ## Different Versions
 v0: created all of the files and outlined what we would have in each and what it